deepstreamIO/deepstream.io-website/content/releases/10-server/v4-0-0/index.md

 ### Improvements

 - Lazy data parsing
-- Improved deepstream lifecyle
+- Improved deepstream lifecycle
 - Upgraded development tools
 - New deepstream.io website

-### Backwards compatability
+### Backwards compatibility

 - All V3 SDKs no longer compatible due to protobuf binary protocol

+### Upgrade guide

+You can see the upgrade guide for backwards compatibility [here](/tutorials/upgrade-guides/v4/server/)

 ## TLDR: